Akecel/gechoplate/README.md

 $ gh repo create [name] --template Akecel/api-goilerplate
 ```

-Or use the button **[Use this template](https://github.com/Akecel/api-goilerplate/generate)** above
+Or use the button **[Use this template](https://github.com/Akecel/gechoplate/generate)** above

 ## Configuration

-This template is using [Viper](https://github.com/spf13/viper) to provide a configuration file system, you will need to set your configuration file to use Goilerplate :
+Gechoplate is using [Viper](https://github.com/spf13/viper) to provide a configuration file system, you will need to set your configuration file to use Goilerplate :

 ```bash
 $ cp config.example.yml config.yml